-The Sixth Form at Stonyhurst is known as Higher Line and offers three options for study – A Level, International Baccalaureate Diploma (IBDP) or the International Baccalaureate Career Related Programme (IBCP).
+The Sixth Form at Stonyhurst is known as Higher Line and offers three options for study – A level, International Baccalaureate Diploma (IBDP) or the Cambridge Technical in Business or Sport.
 Each route provides a wide range of subjects for you to choose from and our teaching staff will be happy to discuss the available options and help you to make the best decisions for your future.
 With subject choices often determining future university courses and future careers, it is worth getting to know what’s on offer before committing to a pathway of learning at aged 16.
-Pupils studying A Levels will typically choose 3 or 4 subjects which they study for 2 years.
+Pupils studying A levels will typically choose 3 or 4 subjects that they study for 2 years.
 Those studying the IBDP choose 6 subjects (3 at Higher Level and 3 at Standard Level).
-The IBCP combines the rigour of the IB with vocational learning, and pupils studying the IBCP opt to specialise in either Sport or Business.
 Whichever pathway is chosen, all pupils take an additional, non-examined course of Theology General.

 Poetry (Year 12)

 Poetry is where pupils are introduced to important information about careers and university options.
 Careers lessons are very important in year 12 and through the Careers Department, a number of groups begin meeting regularly, including the MedSoc for those interested in medicine, LawSoc for potential lawyers, and a group for pupils considering Oxbridge or other highly competitive universities.
 These groups combine discussion sessions, talks from university staff and input from our wonderful OS (Old Stonyhurst) to inspire current pupils.